cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 transformation from a Packed CBOR data item to the original CBOR data item; it does not define an algorithm for a packer.
-Different packers can differ in the amount of effort they invest in arriving at a minimal packed form; often, they simply employ the sharing that is natural for a specific application.
+Different packers can differ in the amount of effort they invest in arriving at a reduced-redundancy packed form; often, they simply employ the sharing that is natural for a specific application.

 Packed CBOR can make use of two kinds of optimization: